A shop selling books and gifts in a large building with an ornate window with stained glass.

 Most local authorities choose to transfer on a leasehold rather than a freehold basis, so that the property remains in public ownership whilst the long-term management of the asset transfers to a community organisation.

-A long leasehold (over 25 years) will be acceptable to most funders – though some loan funders expect a longer lease.
+A long leasehold (over 25 years) will be acceptable to most funders if you are seeking to raise capital funding – though some loan funders expect a longer lease.

 The council have offered us a discount on the market value, we thought community asset transfer meant transfer at no cost?